JFamo/JFamo/README.md

 # About Me

 I am a full stack software developer who has both led and worked on Agile development teams.
-I am pursuing my bachelor's in Computer Science at the Pennsylvania State University.
+I am pursuing my master's in Computer Science at the Pennsylvania State University.

 ### What I'm Working On